DanAndersen/danandersen.github.io/_pages/about.md

 Publications
 ======

-I am currently a final-year computer science Ph.D. student in the [CGVLab](http://wiki.cs.purdue.edu/cgvlab/) at Purdue University.
-My advisor is [Voicu Popescu](https://www.cs.purdue.edu/homes/popescu/).
+I am a research scientist in the field of augmented and virtual reality.
+I received my Ph.D. in spring 2020 from Purdue University, and was a member of the [CGVLab](http://wiki.cs.purdue.edu/cgvlab/).
+My advisor was [Dr Voicu Popescu](https://www.cs.purdue.edu/homes/popescu/).

-My research interest is the use of augmented and virtual reality for interactive guidance and task completion.
-First, I am interested in the applications of AR/VR for medical and educational applications, such as surgical telementoring.
-Second, I am interested in providing automated AR guidance to users completing acquisition-based tasks, such as 3D scanning of indoor environments to a desired level of coverage.
+My [dissertation](https://hammer.figshare.com/articles/Effective_User_Guidance_through_Augmented_Reality_Interfaces_Advances_and_Applications/12184701) focused on the use of augmented and virtual reality for interactive guidance and task completion.
+First, I investigated the applications of AR/VR for medical and educational applications, such as surgical telementoring.
+Second, I investigated providing automated AR guidance to users completing acquisition-based tasks, such as 3D scanning of indoor environments to a desired level of coverage.

 Publications
 ======